 What is an EU Pet Passport?

-An EU Pet Passport is a compilation of documents that your pet needs in order to cross borders in the EU.
+An EU Pet Passport is a compilation of documents that your pet needs in order to cross borders within the EU.
 With an EU Pet Passport, dogs, cats and ferrets are able to travel throughout the EU without enduring a quarantine period.
 Pets will require a microchip and rabies vaccination and health certificate at minimum, proof of both is needed in order to obtain an EU Pet Passport.
 All documents must be issued by an official veterinarian within the EU.
 Essentially, a pet passport demonstrates that your pet is fit and healthy to travel.

 The documents required to travel with pets depends on which country you are travelling from, and which country you are travelling to.
 Each country has different rules and requirements to export and import pets.
 Requirements and restrictions also vary between pet species.
 We will discuss the requirements to travel from the UK to France in detail below.

 As of 2021, due to Brexit, you can no longer obtain EU pet passports in the UK.
 Therefore, you will need an animal health certificate to leave the UK with your pet.
 Once you enter the EU you can obtain your pet’s EU Pet Passport.